oktadev/okta-blog/_source/_posts/2024-12-30-scim-okta-integration-network.md

 - [Manual Okta SCIM integration tests](https://developer.okta.com/docs/guides/submit-oin-app/scim/main/#manual-okta-scim-integration-tests)
 - Provisioning-enabled instance and confirmation

-Lastly, you will need to have a publicly accessible SCIM server for Okta to send requests to.
+Lastly, you must have a publicly accessible SCIM server for Okta to send requests to.
 I used the SCIM server from this [Enterprise Workshop on SCIM](/blog/2023/07/28/scim-workshop) to demo the submission process.

 ## Learn More About Secure Identity Integrations
 For more resources, check out Okta's [Saas Security page](https://www.okta.com/saas-security/) and [integrator help hub](https://support.okta.com/help/s/product-hub/application-integrations?language=en_US).